Farmhouse Fireplace Decor

 I will post the birchwood panel as soon as I get my less than eager husband to help me cut those wily discs.
 The holidays will no doubt find us filling that space with Christmas flare that we haven’t the heart to give up, Christmas hand-me-downs that should have been left with Christmases past.
 Candles and lanterns will warm the space through the winter (fire hazard foam-core removed) and then we’ll be unto spring!
 Look at that – a New England winter just came and went painlessly.
 You’re welcome.

-Want to get Maison Mass delivered to your inbox?
-Subscribe to our weekly email to stay in the know and to get access to our Resource Library full of great freebies!
+Subscribe to our weekly email to stay in the know and to get access to our Resource Library full of freebies (with new printables every week!) like these great farmhouse prints…